zoomiti/zoomiti.github.io/_posts/2022-09-23-purple-rain.md

 ```

 This can get incredibly tedious to write for every function but luckily
-you can put all the functions in a `mod WASM` like this:
+you can put all the functions in a `mod wasm` like this:
 ```rust
 #[cfg(target_arch)]
 mod wasm {